-Live Marta: I am sure it was the psychologists who told me their name and said to me "Look, he also made your name ... so you were there ... you were in that situation there" I remember ... a table, I sat on one side, she sitting on the other, interrogation mode ...
+Live Marta: I am sure that it was the psychologists who told me their name and who told me "Look, he also mentioned your name ... so you were there ... you were in that situation there" I remember ... a table, me sitting on one side, she sitting on the other, interrogation mode ...

 Live Sonia: Psychological violence and that's it, these were.
 That is, she spoke an hour, for four and a half years, every week, in front of a crying girl.
 Impassive she continued with her story, that is, whatever I said didn't matter.